xCollateral/VulkanMod/README.md

 ## Known Issues

 - Linux and macOS may not work.
 We are working on ways to improve those platforms.
 - Most mods that affect rendering in any way are likely to not work with this mod.
-Read the first note for more info.
+Read note one for more info.
-- We do not recommend launchers that are **not** the Mojang Launcher as using a custom launcher may break this mod!
+- We don't recommend launchers that are **not** the Mojang Launcher as using a custom launcher may break this mod!

 ## Notes
 - If you come across any mod that do not work with this mod, please create an issue inside **this** repo and **do not** report it to the mod developer.

 - Sodium will **NEVER** be supported!
 This is because it directly changes elements of Minecraft that we do as well and in turn would be a waste of time to use.

 - If you need support/help with VulkanMod, or simply want to know when updates are released, you can join our Discord server [here](https://discord.gg/EDgQ88tJAk).
 </div>